Retrieval Augmentation for Deep Neural Networks: Conclusions and Future Work

 Despite the interesting results, there are also many possible ideas for future work.
 For instance, further work could better explore our approach in terms of interpretability.
 Additionally, both models could be improved by receiving information from the top nearest examples, instead of relying on a single retrieved example.
-In the particular case of image captioning, it would be important to fine-tune the encoder used in the retrieval component for producing better image representations in order to ensure a more effective search of nearest examples.
+In the particular case of image captioning, the encoder could be fine-tuned to produce better image representations, this away also improving the search for nearest examples.
 In addition, the selection of the retrieved target could also be improved.
 In this work, we simply select the first reference of the retrieved input image, when there are actually five possible references for the retrieved target.
-It would be interesting to select the most descriptive caption (i.e., in terms of length) or the most similar one between the five, or even try to combine the information of the five reference captions.
 Furthermore, the proposed multi-level attention mechanism could attend to the various words of the retrieved caption, as it does for the image regions.
-Regarding sentiment analysis, our main priority involves conducting more experiments in more challenging datasets than the IMDB reviews to better assess the proposed approach.
-Moreover, we also plan to test with datasets that have more fine-grained labels than only positive or negative targets.
-We also note that, in movie reviews, neighbor inputs can have different targets but be similar, since they refer to the same movie.
-Therefore, exploring the proposed approach to the task of intent classification could be more effective since neighbor inputs usually have the same targets.
+Regarding sentiment analysis, it would be interesting to conduct experiments in more challenging and fine-grained datasets than IMDB positive/negative reviews to better assess the proposed approach.
+We also note that, in movie reviews, neighbor inputs can have different targets while nonetheless being similar, since they refer to the same movie.
+It would be interesting to explore the proposed approach in others classification tasks, where neighbor inputs tend to have more similar targets.